JoeBlessett/E-List_eCommerce_Trends/README.md

 Doing a deeper assessment of the loyalty program to breakdown what consumers are using or seeming to enjoy the most will provide clarity on ways to grow this program in a manner aligned with Elist's customers.

 ## Refund Rates

-# Recommendations

-## Loyalty Program

-To best serve Loyalty Program and performance Elist should invest into capturing conversion rate of non-loyalty to loyalty customers